 |over $150,000 up to $220,000||12.16%||over $220,000||13.16%|

-Canada already has an "alternative minimum tax regime for individuals, which may limit the benefits of certain so-called tax benefits" (e.g., tax havens, dividend tax relief, capital gains exemptions, etc.) by adjusting the calculation of the taxable income for these items and then apply a federal tax rate of 15%.
-This new minimum tax appears to have a different approach, as it limits the benefits of all tax breaks (which currently apply to tax rebates calculated on taxable income) so that federal tax amounts to at least 15% of taxable income.
+Canada already has an "alternative minimum tax regime for individuals, which may limit the benefits of certain so-called tax benefits (e.g., tax havens, dividend tax relief, capital gains exemptions, etc.) by adjusting the calculation of the taxable income for these items and then applying a federal tax rate of 15%.
+This new minimum tax seems to take a different approach since it limits the benefits of all tax breaks (which currently apply to tax rebates based on taxable income) so that federal tax is at least 15% of taxable income.

-Under the Canadian marginal tax rate for 2021, an individual with taxable income of $ 216,511 would pay a total federal tax, prior to credit, at an effective federal rate of approximately 23.16% (the income would increase for higher taxable income as the higher marginal 33% rate would apply to other income).
+Under the Canadian marginal tax rate for 2021, an individual with a taxable income of $216,511 would pay a total federal tax, prior to credit, at an effective federal rate of approximately 23.16% (the income would increase for higher taxable income as the higher marginal 33% rate would apply to other income).
 The maximum amount of most federal credits is relatively small, with the exception of medical expenses, charitable donations, and taxable dividends, which depend solely on the amount of those expenses or income (although the requirements for annual donations are limited to 75% of net income).
 As a result, it would appear that this proposed minimum tax would most likely strike taxpayers with a combination of large donations, medical bills, or dividend income in proportion to their taxable income for the year.
-This is mysterious because the Liberal Platform explains that the intention of this proposed change is to eliminate the ability for individuals to "artificially pay no tax through excessive use of deductions or credits."
+This is strange because the Liberal Platform says that the goal of this proposed change is to stop people from "artificially paying no tax by using deductions or credits too much."

 Under current Canadian tax law, profits from a "quick release" of residential property may already be subject to full taxation as current income if the purchase was motivated by the prospect of resale at a profit.
 Consequently, the "anti-rollover" tax proposal appears to apply only if the homeowner seeks to exploit a "random" resale opportunity that is not triggered by a change in circumstances and is therefore expected to have a rather limited impact.
-However, in combination with the additional reporting requirements previously introduced for the primary residence exemption, the clear line test is likely to strengthen the enforcement efforts of the Revenue Agency (CRA).
+However, when combined with the additional reporting requirements previously introduced for the primary residence exemption, the clear line test is likely to strengthen the Revenue Agency's (CRA) enforcement efforts.

 |2022 Personal Amount (1)||2022 Tax Rate||2021 Personal Amount (1)||2021 Tax Rate|